 - 24/7 claims line & support

-Many of our customers who take out cover for an empty property only need short term cover.
-You can cancel before the end of the policy, you can simply call us and we’ll pro-rata your premium and refund any overpaid premium to you regardless if you pay monthly or in full.
-There is a £25 cancellation charge if you cancel after the initial 14 day cooling off period.
+Many of our customers who take out cover for an empty property only need short-term cover.
+Therefore with CoverBuilder you can cancel at any time with no cancellation costs.
+You simply call us and we’ll pro-rata your premium and refund any overpaid premium to you regardless if you pay monthly or in full.
+Learn more about our cancellation promise.

 *As CoverBuilder uses a panel of insurance companies to offer our home insurance, cover options do vary by policy.
 We highly recommend checking the policy wording of your chosen insurer before submitting your policy request.